idega/idega.github.com/gettingstarted.md

 to the public clone url
 git://github.com/idega/...
 This goes for all of the parent modules.
+You may have to issue a:

+	git submodule sync

+if you did any of the git submodule commands before changing the .gitmodules file

 Add the idega maven repository to your settings.xml (under ~/.m2)